dp4846/meme_v1_bpl/readme.md

 I am currently just making sure all figures can be made and noting where data should be coming from and putting it all into _data files. text with a check box is a todo item.

 - [X] replace figure 5 with new figure.
 - [X] supplementary figure of population SNR differences (just used summary stats).
-- [ ] supplementary figure of gabor regression for neurons and PCs.
+- [ ] supplementary figure of gabor regression for
+    - [ ] neurons
+    - [X] PCs.
+    - [X] check if using powers of PC's can give gabor complex and simple cells (no).
+- [X] redo fig 3a-d with new figures
+- [X] redo fig 4b-d with new figures
 - [ ] use correct mean subtraction method.
 - [ ] use participation ratio.
 - [ ] put src test into v1_bpl_sims.
 - [ ] choose one normalization method, scale by var for example.
 - [ ] get recording X corresponding to actual id.
 - [ ] use raw neural data recordings.
+- [ ] put all definitions into src
+- [ ] put RFs and directories into src